mef-dev/tutorial-ui-plugin/README.md

 },
 ```

+## Assets
+After publication, the relative location where Angular assets are stored changes.
+While debugging on a local machine, the path is \, but if the plugin is running under the platform, this path changes.
+For simple resolving of asset paths, it is recommended to use the [PlatformHelper.getAssetUrl() method](https://www.npmjs.com/package/@natec/mef-dev-platform-connector#general-methods).
+This method contains URL resolving logic, allowing you to avoid manually changing URLs to assets.

 ## Translation implementation

 Built on [@ngx-translate/core](https://www.npmjs.com/package/@ngx-translate/core).
 The problem is that **plug-in assets in the case of working within the platform are in an unusual location**.